mdgayase-78/mdgayase-78-waste-classification-week2-internship/README.md

              venv/Scripts/Activate.ps1/
 4. Open your browser to `http://localhost:8000` and use the app.

-> Note: Opening `index.html` directly with `file://` may fail to load the model due to browser restrictions.
-Use the local server.

 ## How to retrain / improve the model
 - This package uses a Teachable Machine export.
 To retrain the model you can: